A reviews round-up for The Dresser at the Duke of York’s Theatre.

 "Ken Stott is magnificent.
 Reece Shearsmith lends his character a sparky, practical determination that contains its own core of sadness – it is a pitiably vulnerable, heartbreaking performance."

 "Written two years before Noises Off, The Dresser provides a similar view from the wings, but The Dresser is both more affecting and affectionate in director Sean Foley's loving production."

 Date: 13 October 2016

 Written by: WestEndTheatre

-Tags: Duke Of York's Theatre, Harriet Thorpe, Ken Stott, Reece Shearsmith, Ronald Harwood, Sean Foley, Selina Cadell, The Dresser
+Tags: Duke Of York's Theatre, Harriet Thorpe, Ken Stott, Reece Shearsmith, reviews round-up, Ronald Harwood, Sean Foley, Selina Cadell, The Dresser